peterbourgon/peter-bourgon-org/src/go-in-production/index.md

  - **Push** means emitting metrics to a known external system.
 For example, Graphite, Statsd, and AirBrake work this way.
  - **Pull** means exposing metrics at some known location, and allowing an external system to scrape them.
 For example, `expvar` and Prometheus work this way.
 (Maybe there are others?)

 Both styles have their place.
 Push is intuitive and straightforward to use when you're just getting started.
-But pushed metrics are perversely incentivized with growth: the bigger you get, the more they cost.
+But pushed metrics are perversely incentivized with growth: the bigger you get, the more they cost, in terms of CPU cycles and bandwidth.
 We've found that past a certain size of infrastructure, pull is the only model that scales.
 There's also a lot of value in being able to introspect a running system.
 So, best practice: `expvar` or expvar-style metrics exposition.

 ## Testing and validation